 The MHD shock-tube problem of Brio and Wu \cite{BRIO1988} is first used to show the basic behaviours of the proposed schemes.
 While differences will be observed, no significant advantage is expected from the results because of the relatively high plasma $\beta$.
 This quasi-one-dimensional problem within $x\in[0,1]$ has two sets of states separated by a discontinuity:

 with an adiabatic index $\gamma=2$.
 A two-dimensional mesh with $600\times 4$ FV cells is used to model this one-dimensional problem, and the initial solutions change along the $x$-direction but are constant along the $y$-direction.
-The results at nondimensional time $t = 0.1$ are presented after 100 time steps using the fully implicit method, which means that the time step is already larger than that used in Ref.~\cite{BRIO1988}.
-However, we do not consider the effects of changing the time steps further.
-A reference solution is given using a mesh with 20000 FV cells along the $x$-direction, with the difference between MHD waves captured by HLL and HLLD schemes being minor and thus not discussed.
+The results at nondimensional time $t = 0.1$ are presented after 100 time steps {(thus CFL $\simeq 2.3$)} using the fully implicit method.
+However, we do not consider the effects of changing the time steps further, as it is not the focus.
+A reference solution is provided using a mesh with 20,000 FV cells along the $x$-direction, with the difference between MHD waves captured by the HLL and HLLD schemes being minor and thus not discussed.

 Figs.~\ref{fig:HLLC_BW} and \ref{fig:HLLD_BW} show the results of HLLC-type and HLLD-type schemes.
 In addition, Fig.~\ref{fig:HLLC_BW} also includes the results of the HLL scheme.
-The physically consistent schemes generally show resolutions similar to those of the original HLLC/D schemes.
-More specifically, the HLLC-PC scheme is more diffusive for the contact discontinuity, showing a resolution similar to that of the HLL scheme.
-This is expected since the HLLC-PC scheme reduces its resolution for density and momentum.
-On the other hand, the HLLC-PC scheme shows the best resolution for the slow compound wave since its resolution for the magnetic field is improved.
-As this case has a relatively high plasma $\beta$, the difference in density is more significant.
-Minor differences between the results of the HLLD-type schemes are observed.
-Specifically, the HLLD-PC scheme shows slightly better resolution for the rarefaction wave and the slow compound wave but slightly more diffusive resolution for the contact discontinuity and shock.
+The energy-consistent schemes generally show resolutions similar to those of the original HLLC/D schemes.
+More specifically, the HLLC-ec scheme is more diffusive for the contact discontinuity, showing a resolution similar to that of the HLL scheme. {This is expected since the HLLC-ec scheme reduces its resolution for density and momentum.} On the other hand, the HLLC-ec scheme shows the best resolution for the slow compound wave since its resolution for the magnetic field is improved.
+As this case has a relatively high plasma $\beta$, the density difference is more pronounced.
+Minor differences are observed between the results of the HLLD-type schemes.
+Specifically, the HLLD-ec scheme shows slightly better resolution for the rarefaction wave and the slow compound wave, but somewhat more diffusive resolution for the contact discontinuity and shock.

 Overall, we may conclude that the numerical behaviours of the present schemes are as expected when capturing isolated MHD waves under a relatively weak magnetic field.